-Many patients live with severe daytime exhaustion, mood swings, and trouble concentrating without ever realizing they can relieve these symptoms by treating a common sleep disorder known as sleep apnea.
-This is the cessation of breathing for ten or more seconds at a time during sleep.
-These apnea incidents trigger a stress response from the brain and body, waking the patients repeatedly during the night and significantly diminishing both the quantity and quality of sleep.
-If you experience sleep apnea warning signs or you’ve recently been diagnosed, you may want to consider visiting Dr. Torin Marracino and his Texarkana dental team.
-While a dentist isn’t most patients’ first thought when it comes to sleep apnea treatment, we’re able to offer oral appliance therapy that allows patients to sleep soundly through the night.
+Many patients live with severe daytime exhaustion, mood swings, and difficulty concentrating without ever realizing they can relieve these symptoms by treating common sleep-related disorders, like obstructive sleep apnea in Texarkana.
+It causes cessations of breathing for potentially 1 minute or longer while sleeping.
+These events can occur hundreds of times throughout the night.
+The apnea incidents trigger a stress response from the brain and the body, waking you repeatedly during the night and significantly diminishing both the quantity and quality of sleep.
+Thankfully, you can get the rest you need with the right treatment.

 Traditionally, sleep doctors have relied upon continuous positive airway pressure (CPAP) to relieve the symptoms of sleep apnea.
-As the name suggests, this treatment uses a continuous flow of air to keep the airway clear, allowing patients to sleep soundly through the night.
+As the name suggests, this treatment uses a continuous flow of air to keep the airway clear, allowing patients to sleep soundly throughout the night.
 Unfortunately, many patients have difficulty adjusting to loud sounds and strange sensations that accompany CPAP therapy.
 These patients are referred to as being CPAP intolerant.
-The American Academy of Dental Sleep Medicine recommends patients consider oral appliance therapy in the following situations:
+The American Academy of Dental Sleep Medicine recommends patients consider oral appliance therapy in any of the following situations:

 Oral appliances are custom-made to fit your smile.
 These appliances shift the jaw forward to place pressure on the throat muscles that then stretch to keep the airway unblocked.
 Oral appliances can be used in conjunction with CPAP therapy to offer improved treatment for those with more severe sleep apnea.